-On April 13, the journey of the new AWS Data Analytics Specialty certification officially began – prior to the beta phase in December 2019 / January 2020.
-It coincided in time with the AWS Database Specialty Beta, which forced me to choose between the two.
-Finally, I decided on taking the Databases Specialty, as I had recently tested from AWS Big Data.
+On April 13, the new AWS Data Analytics Specialty certification journey officially began – before the beta phase in December 2019 / January 2020.
+It coincided with the AWS Database Specialty Beta, which forced me to choose between them.
+Finally, I decided to take the Databases Specialty, as I had recently tested from AWS Big Data.

-The “Beta exam” experience is very different from the “standard” one: 85 questions and 4 hours long – that is, 20 questions and one more hour – a really intense experience.
-I recommend taking a 5-minute break – in the centers they are allowed – since after the third hour it is very difficult to stay focused.
+The “Beta exam” experience is very different from the “standard” one: 85 questions and 4 hours long – that is, 20 questions and one more hour – an intense experience.
+I recommend taking a 5-minute break – in the centres, they are allowed – since, after the third hour, it is challenging to stay focused.

 The certification is the new version of AWS Big Data Specialty, an exam that will be withdrawn in June 2020.
-I will not go into much depth on the differences, suffice it to say that the domain of Machine Learning has been eliminated, expanding and updating the rest of domains in depth.
-But beware, Machine Learning and IoT continue to appear integrated in the other domains, therefore, it is necessary to know them at an architectural level, at the very least.
+I will not go into much depth on the differences; suffice it to say that the domain of Machine Learning has been eliminated, expanding and updating the rest of the parts in depth.
+But beware, Machine Learning and IoT continue to appear integrated into the other domains; therefore, it is necessary to know them at an architectural level, at the very least.

 Prerequisites and recommendations

-I will not repeat the information that is already available on the AWS website; instead, I am going to give my personal recommendations and observations, as I consider the Learning Path that AWS suggests to be somewhat light for the current level of the exam.
+I will not repeat the information already available on the AWS website; instead, I will give my recommendations and observations, as I consider the Learning Path that AWS suggests to be somewhat light for the current exam level.

 - AWS experience at the architectural level.
-The exam is largely focused on advanced architecture solution – 5 pillars – and to a lesser extent on development, which is present mainly in services such as Kinesis and Glue.
-I recommend being in possession of the AWS Architect Solutions Pro certification or alternatively the AWS Architect Associate + AWS Security Specialty.
+The exam primarily focuses on advanced architecture solutions – 5 pillars – and to a lesser extent, on development, mainly in services such as Kinesis and Glue.
+I recommend owning the AWS Architect Solutions Pro certification or the AWS Architect Associate + AWS Security Specialty.

-- Advanced AWS security experience. it is a complete domain of the exam, but can be found – cross domain – in many questions.
-If you are in possession of the AWS Architect Solutions Pro, general security knowledge may be sufficient – not the specific certification knowledge for each service.
-Otherwise, the AWS Security Specialty is a good option, or equivalent knowledge in certain services – that I will indicate later on.
+- Advanced AWS security experience.
+It is a complete domain of the exam but can be found – cross-domain – in many questions.
+If you own the AWS Architect Solutions Pro, general security knowledge may be sufficient – not the specific certification knowledge for each service.
+Otherwise, the AWS Security Specialty is a good option, or equivalent knowledge in certain services, which I will indicate later.

 - Knowledge of Machine Learning and IoT – AWS ecosystem.
 Sagemaker and core IoT services at the architectural level

 The questions follow the style of other certifications such as AWS Pro Architect or Security or Databases Specialty.
-They are all “scenario based”, long and complex – most of them.
+Most of them are “scenario-based”, long and complex.
 You are not going to find many simple questions.
-Certainly, between 5% and 10% of “easy” questions appeared, but all in a “scenario” format.
+Indeed, between 5% and 10% of “easy” questions appeared in a “scenario” format.

-Let’s look at an example taken from the AWS sample questions:
+Let’s have a look at an example taken from the AWS sample questions:

-I´d classify this question as “intermediate” level of difficulty.
-If you have taken the Architect PRO, or some specialty such as Security or Big Data, you will know what I am talking about.
-Certainly, the level of the questions is much higher and deeper than in the previous version of the exam.
+I’d classify this question as the “intermediate” difficulty level.
+If you have taken the Architect PRO or some speciality such as Security or Big Data, you will know what I am talking about.
+Indeed, the questions’ level is much higher and more profound than in the previous version of the exam.

-I´d recommend doing the new specialty directly, as the old one contains questions about already deprecated services – or outdated information.
+I’d recommend doing the new speciality directly, as the old one contains questions about already deprecated services – or outdated information.

-AWS Kinesis – in its three modalities, Data Streams, Firehose and Analytics.
+AWS Kinesis has three modalities: Data Streams, Firehose and Analytics.
 Architecture, dimensioning, configuration, integration with other services, security, troubleshooting, metrics, optimization and development.
-Questions of various levels, some of them very complex and of great depth.
+Questions of various levels, some very complex and of great depth.

 AWS Redshift – architecture, design, dimensioning, integration, security, ETL, backups … a large number of questions and some of them very complex.

-AWS EMR / Spark – architecture, sizing configuration, performance, integration with other services, security, integration with the Hadoop ecosystem – very important, but not as important as the previous three services.
-Very complex questions that require advanced and transversal knowledge of all domains and the Hadoop ecosystem: Hive, HBase, Presto, Scoop, Pig …
+AWS EMR / Spark – architecture, sizing configuration, performance, integration with other services, security, integration with the Hadoop ecosystem – very important but not as necessary as the previous three services.
+These complex questions require advanced and transversal knowledge of all domains and the Hadoop ecosystem: Hive, HBase, Presto, Scoop, Pig …

-Security – KMS encryption, AWS Cloud HMS, Federation, Active Directory, IAM, Policies, Roles etc … in general and for each service in particular.
-Transversal questions to other domains and of a high difficulty.
+Security – KMS encryption, AWS Cloud HMS, Federation, Active Directory, IAM, Policies, Roles… in general, and for each service.
+Transversal questions to other domains and of great difficulty.

 - AWS S3 – core service base (storage, security, rules) and new features like AWS S3 Select.
-It appears consistently across all certifications, which is why I´d assume it’s known in depth except for the new features.
+It appears consistently across all certifications, so I’d assume it’s known in-depth, except for the new features.

 - AWS Athena – architecture, configuration, integration, performance, use cases.
 It appears consistently and as an alternative to other services.

-- AWS Managed Kafka – alternative to Kinesis, architecture, configuration, dimensioning, performance, integration, use cases.
+- AWS Managed Kafka – alternative to Kinesis, architecture, configuration, dimensioning, performance, integration, and use cases.

 - AWS Elastic Search y Kibana (ELK) – architecture, configuration, dimensioning, performance, integration, use cases.
 Alternative to other services.